Last Updated April 30, 2021

 - You must have no substantial assets in the country of your citizenship

-- You must not have performed any economic activity there either
+- You must not have performed any economic activity in the country of your citizenship

 6 Steps to Obtain Your Citizenship

-You’ll be glad to know that Dominica’s CBI program is extremely streamlined and usually takes somewhere between 2-4 months.
+You’ll be glad to know that Dominica’s CBI program is extremely streamlined and usually takes somewhere between 2-4 months for the donation and real estate options and 2 years for the new entrepreneurial visa option.

-Dominican law stipulates a process time of at least two months, but the time varies from case to case depending on vetting procedures and the individual under consideration.
+Dominican law stipulates a processing time of at least two months, but the time varies from case to case depending on vetting procedures and the individual under consideration.

 Step 1 – Gather Documentation